-Director Experience Special Responsibilities Particulars of I Interest at the c repor late of this R S Treagus BScMed, MBChB, MPharmMed, MBA, MAICD.
+Director Experience Special Responsibilities Particulars of Directors' Intere as at 16 August 2019 Shares Options R S Treagus BScMed, MBChB, MPharmMed, MBA, MAICD.
 Dr Treagus is a physician and entrepreneur with over 20 years' experience in all aspects of the international pharmaceutical and biotechnology industry.
 Currently a Director of Neuren Pharmaceuticals Limited.
 Appointed 4 August 2014.
-Age 52.
-Executive Chairman Shares 22,237,698 Options - P J Jones Chartered Accountant.
+Age 53.
+Executive Chairman 23,050,198 - P J Jones Chartered Accountant.
 Mr Jones is a successful investor in public and private companies and has considerable investment experience in the biotechnology and life sciences sector.
 Currently a Director of Site International Limited.
 Appointed 4 August 2014.
-Age 66.
-Non-Executive Director 15,711,823 - J C Pilcher Chartered Accountant.
+Age 67.
+Non-Executive Director 17,074,323 - J C Pilcher Chartered Accountant.
 Mr Pilcher holds a degree in biotechnology from the University of Reading in the UK.
 Currently the CFO and Company Secretary of Neuren Pharmaceuticals Limited.
 Appointed 1 September 2015.
-Age 52.
-Non-Executive Director - -
+Age 53.
+Non-Executive Director 125,000 - B A Hewett Bruce graduated as a pharmacist and has had over 30 years' experience in all aspects of the pharmaceutical industry.
+Appointed 5 August 2019.
+Age 65 Non-Executive Director 45,000 -